soborg/travToAnki/README.md

 * if the former, create a new deck called 'Mining'.
 * repeat until you've exhausted the cards in Traverse: congratulations!

+# Liability

+This tool allows you to create personal copies of the information available to you in Traverse, this is in accordance with the Mandarin Blueprint Terms of Use.
+Do not violate the Terms of Use of Mandarin Blueprint and do not infringe on their copyright.

+I am not liable for any use or misuse of this tool.